Bird in a dream in flight with wings spread wide against a warm golden sky

 She is high up.
 A small point in the sky — or every feather is visible, but the sense of height is absolute.
 In that flight — something liberating.
 Up there, where there are no problems.
 Where everything looks different.

-Your Inner Sage speaks through this image, through the archetype of the high vantage point — the part that can see life from a distance.
+Your Inner Sage speaks through this image: the part that can see life from a distance.
 A bird high in the sky stands for the perspective that lets you see the larger picture.
 To step outside the immediate moment and ask: what was this really?
 Where am I going?
 Where did I come from?

 Does the bird fly freely?
 That perspective is within reach right now.
 Does she fly toward something?
 Watch the direction — it may point to your own direction in life.